 - 1. Due to the timing of the end of unit examinations, there may be a need to schedule exam reviews during 'exam weeks' and /or during the first week of the next academic unit; this timing will vary depending on sessional dates - 2.
-Examination marks will not be posted on Avenue to Learn for end of unit written examinations - If a student fails an end of unit examination (i.e. scores less than 70% overall), a separate review time will be arranged with the student, Assistant Dean, Program Manager to review results and discuss next steps
+If a student fails an end of unit examination (i.e. scores less than 70% overall), a separate review time will be arranged with: - a) the student and course coordinator (in the event that the student still passed the course overall) OR - b) the student, Assistant Dean, Program Manager to review results and discuss next steps if the student did not pass the exam and the course overall.